 As shown in the examples above, adding Riomax® tubs to your program allows you to eliminate loose mineral and protein inputs.
-Take the lowest calculated price of those inputs of 37 cents per day, subtract 34 cents per day for Riomax®, and you’re saving 3 cents per day.
-Add 50 cents per day in hay savings and you come out 53 cents per head per day ahead over the winter feeding period.
+Let's say you were paying the lowest calculated price of those inputs at 37 cents per day.
+Compare that to the 41 cents per day for Riomax®, which is just 4 cents more, before calculating any hay savings.
+Add 50 cents per day in hay savings (as calculated in the scenario above).
+Now, you're coming out 46 cents per head per day ahead over the winter feeding period.

 Doing that, he says, allows you to make the best decisions you can—for today, for next year, next decade, next generation.
 “It’s about more than just tubs,” he says.
 “It’s about shouldering up with the ranching industry and doing the right thing by them, for their production, for their profitability, for their efficiency.”